alexytsu/protoapp/OpenCode.md

   component.
 The PageView should have all state passed in via props and should have a corresponding storybook.
 State (apart from simple UI state) and API requests etc. should be handled at the Page.tsx level.
+- An ADL union where each variant is `Void` does not get generated as a tagged discriminated union.
+Instead, it is generated as an enum.

 ### Rust